 NCOA has partnered with the Government Technology & Services Coalition to help transitioning military members who are considering government contracting.

 NCOA and GTSC will work together to provide programming to help Veterans understand the complexities and advantages of becoming a government contractor.
-Through in-person and web-based programs, number of GTSC Strategic Advisors will work with NCOA to provide the A to Z of a successful government contracting company.
-The Government Technology & Services Coalition (GTSC) is a nonprofit, non-partisan 501(c)(6) association of companies that work with government partners to achieve mission.
-GTSC’s mission is to provide exceptional advocacy, capacity building, partnership opportunities and marketing in the Federal security space for small and mid-sized companies and to support and assist our government partners achieve their critical missions with the highest integrity; best and most innovative technologies; and results-based, quality products and services to prevent, protect against, mitigate, respond to and recover from any terrorist attack or natural disaster.
+Through in-person and web-based programs, number of GTSC Strategic Advisors will work with NCOA to provide the A to Zs of a successful government contracting company.
+The Government Technology & Services Coalition (GTSC) is a nonprofit, non-partisan 501(c)(6) association of companies that works with government partners to achieve mission.
+GTSC’s mission is to provide exceptional advocacy, capacity building, partnership opportunities and marketing in the Federal security space for small and mid-sized companies and to support and assist our government partners in achieving their critical missions with the highest integrity; best and most innovative technologies; and results-based, quality products and services to prevent, protect against, mitigate, respond to and recover from any terrorist attack or natural disaster.

 NCOA offers numerous training sessions on how to become a federal government contractor.
 Traditionally held at NCOA job fairs around the country, these sessions describe everything from how to start to how to succeed.
 Webinars and an online library of sessions will also be added in the near future.

 NCOAGOV 101: TO CONTRACT OR NOT TO CONTRACT: Is Government Contracting For You?